 Matlab Licensing Information

-UCSB has just signed a new MathWorks Matlab TAH (Total Academic Headcount) license.
+UCSB has a MathWorks Matlab TAH (Total Academic Headcount) license.

 This license is available to all UCSB Faculty, Staff, and Students.
 Visitors or visiting researchers may access the software in a number of labs or on their hosting department's UC-owned computers.
 Only UCSB employes and students may download Matlab to their personal computers.